greggman/HappyFunTimes/docs/network.md

 [Netgear claims their dual band routers can support 64 devices](http://kb.netgear.com/app/answers/detail/a_id/24043/~/how-many-clients-can-you-connect-wirelessly-to-a-netgear-router%3F).
 Unfortunatly netgear routers don't allow you to change the DNS server their DHCP server reports so avoid them.
 They always report themsevles and/or they always look on the WAN for resolution instead of the LAN.
-If you're lucky you can install a different firmware but otherwise avoid them.
+You can install a different firmware like DD-WRT if you're adventurous but otherwise choose something else.

 [Apple claims 50 devices with the Airport Extreme](http://www.apple.com/airport-extreme/specs/) though it's ambigous if that means 50 wifi devices or something else.